 Frustrations, tragedy mount for California mudslide town

-MONTECITO, Calif. – Frustrations and dark discoveries mounted for a California town ravaged by a deadly and destructive mudslide.
+Frustrations and dark discoveries mounted for a California town ravaged by a deadly and destructive mudslide.

 Most of the people of Montecito are now under orders to stay out of town for two weeks.

-And search-and-rescue workers found the 18th person killed in the disaster, an 87-year-old man discovered Friday in his home.
+Santa Barbara County Sheriff Bill Brown on Thursday expanded what was known as the public safety exclusion zone to incorporate most of the town.
+That meant even those who had stayed behind would have to leave and those who entered the zone would be subject to arrest.

+More than 1,200 workers taking part in the search and cleanup effort flooded into the town with a population of about 9,000.

+A backhoe scooped up mud and rocks around buckled and flattened homes, while bulldozers cleared roads of tangled trees, muck and boulders.
+Tanker trucks were being used to haul off floodwaters sucked up from U.S. Highway 101, the crippled coastal route connecting Santa Barbara to Ventura.

 Other crews toiled to clean up the massive wreckage of the slide and to repair power, water and gas lines.